The access to this course is restricted to eForensics Premium or IT Pack Premium Subscription

 This six-module course provides insight for systems developers, analysts, and administrators who integrate cloud systems.
 Cloud architects and integrators often encounter challenges in extending the system boundary when infrastructure and capability are scaled.
 Although the elasticity is a benefit of the cloud, the scalability requires due diligence in identifying the impact of these modifications.
 It is imperative for cloud architect teams to understand the impact of expanding systems boundaries and ensure security on a continuous basis.

-Individuals who complete this course increase their understanding in cloud system architecture to identify challenges and gain insight on the various cloud deployment and cloud service models according to NIST’s definition in SP 800-145.
-The challenges and recommendations for managing the cloud architecture is an outcome in developing cloud architect and integrator knowledge.
+Individuals who complete this course increase their understanding of cloud system architecture to identify challenges and gain insight into the various cloud deployment and cloud service models according to NIST’s definition in SP 800-145.
+The challenges and recommendations for managing the cloud architecture are an outcome of developing cloud architect and integrator knowledge.

 SELF-PACED, 18 CPE CREDITS

 You will learn:

 - The white paper on challenging security concerns in the cloud is included in this training.
 This white paper identified the problematic issues addressed by government agencies in implementation.

 - The lessons learned document aligns with integrator knowledge as a preventive in applying the best methodology in considering a cloud solution.

 - Participants in this course are introduced to the risk management framework for assessing the level of risk in the chosen cloud system.

 - Scenarios of the models and services provide the necessary use case studies for decision-makers in providing the best optimal outcome for integration and implementation of cloud systems.
 As the organizations add various components and cross-architectural clouds within the same organization, the system boundaries change, expand, retract, and require visibility.
 The course aligns with knowledge to identify changing system boundaries.